Epirius/Chess_OOP/README.md

  - Option 1:
    - download the jar file from [this link](https://git.app.uib.no/Felix.Kaasa/chess_oop/-/blob/998fc004c196130c7ba2a75e02455c25fdad6ed8/oblig2.jar)
-   - open a terminal and cd to the location of the file. (on windows you can click on the file path in the explorer then type cmd and press enter)
+   - open a terminal and cd to the location of the file. (on Windows you can click on the file path in the explorer then type cmd and press enter)
+   - on linux computers: right-click on the file, click properties, click on the permissions tab, and make sure "is executable" is selected.
    - then enter the command:
    ```
    java -jar oblig2.jar